-17. Azure Corporation, a C corporation, had a long-term capital gain of \$50,000 in the current year.
-The maximum amount of tax applicable to the capital gain is $$7,500 ($50,000 \times 15\%)$.
+- 17. Azure Corporation, a C corporation, had a long-term capital gain of \$50,000 in the current year.
+The maximum amount of tax applicable to the capital gain is $$7,500 ($50,000 \times 15\%)$ .

+- a.
+True

-b.
-False NCULED
+- b.
+False

-ANSWER: False
+- ANSWER: False

-RATIONALE: While the maximum rate on long-term capital gains of individuals is generally limited to 15% or 20%, there is no tax rate preference applicable to long-term capital gains of C corporations.
-Thus, the maximum amount of tax applicable to Azure Corporation's capital gain is \$19,500 [$$50,000 \times 39\%$ (highest marginal rate)].
-POINTS: 1 DIFFICULTY: Easy LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement KEYWORDS: Bloom's: Knowledge OTHER: Time: 2 min.
+- RATIONALE: While the maximum rate on long-term capital gains of individuals is generally limited to 15% or 20%, there is no tax rate preference applicable to long-term capital gains of C corporations.
+Thus, the maximum amount of tax applicable to Azure Corporation's capital gain is \$19,500 [\$50,000 × 39% (highest marginal rate)].

-18. Albatross, a C corporation, had \$140,000 net income from operations and a \$25,000 short-term capital loss in the current year.
+- 18. Albatross, a C corporation, had \$140,000 net income from operations and a \$25,000 short-term capital loss in the current year.
 Albatross Corporation's taxable income is \$140,000.

-a.
+- a.
 True

-b.
+- b.
 False

-ANSWER: True
+- ANSWER: True

-RATIONALE: A corporation cannot deduct a net capital loss in the year incurred; thus, Albatross has taxable income of \$140,000.
+- RATIONALE: A corporation cannot deduct a net capital loss in the year incurred; thus, Albatross has taxable income of \$140,000.
 For corporations, a net capital loss must be carried back three years and forward five years and be offset against capital gains in the carryback/forward years.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

-KEYWORDS: Bloom's: Comprehension

-OTHER: Time: 2 min.

-19. If a C corporation uses straight-line depreciation on real estate (§ 1250 property), no portion of a recognized gain on the sale of the property will be recaptured as ordinary income.
+- 19. If a C corporation uses straight-line depreciation on real estate (§ 1250 property), no portion of a gain on the sale of the property will be recaptured as ordinary income.

-a.
+- a.
 True

-b.
+- b.
 False

-ANSWER: False

-RATIONALE: Section 291 requires the recapture of some depreciation for corporate taxpayers on the sale of § 1250 property for a gain, even if straight-line depreciation had been claimed on the property.
+- RATIONALE: Section 291 requires the recapture of some depreciation for corporate taxpayers on the sale of § 1250 property for a gain, even if straight-line depreciation had been claimed on the property. - 20.
+The passive loss rules apply to closely held C corporations and to personal service corporations but not to S corporations. - a.
+True - b.
+False - ANSWER: True - RATIONALE: The passive loss rules apply to personal service corporations and to closely held C corporations.
+(Closely held corporations may deduct passive losses to the extent of their active income.)

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Knowledge

-OTHER: Time: 2 min.

-20. The passive loss rules apply to closely held C corporations and to personal service corporations but not to S corporations.

-I

-a.
-True

-b.
-False

-ANSWER: True

-RATIONALE: The passive loss rules apply to personal service corporations and to closely held C corporations.
-(Closely held corporations may deduct passive losses to the extent of their net active income but not portfolio income.)
 For S corporations (and partnerships), the passive loss rules apply at the shareholder (partner) level.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Knowledge

-OTHER: Time: 2 min.

-21. Peach Corporation had \$210,000 of net active income, \$45,000 of portfolio income, and a \$230,000 passive loss during the current year.
+21. Peach Corporation had \$210,000 of active income, \$45,000 of portfolio income, and a \$230,000 passive loss during the current year.
 If Peach is a closely held C corporation that is not a PSC, it can deduct \$210,000 of the passive loss in the year.